-Shining like a beacon between Europe and African, Tangier will always be an open and cosmopolitan town where all civilisations mix.
+Shining like a beacon between Europe and Africa, Tangier has always been a cosmopolitan town, a real mixture of civilisations.
 Tangier - the very name evokes an air of mystery, of one-time shady dealings.
-This stems from the days when the city was divided between Britain, America, France, and Spain, an International zone within easy reach of Europe.
+Back in the day the city was divided between Britain, America, France, and Spain, an International zone within easy reach of Europe.
 From 1923 - 1956 Tangier was a playground for international jet setters, attracting authors, spies, artists and aristocrats alike.

-Tangier city has always been of prime importance thanks to its position at the junction of the Atlantic ocean and Mediterranean Sea.
+Tangier throughout the centuries has been of prime importance thanks to its position at the meeting point of the Atlantic and Mediterranean.
 Phoenicians, Romans, Byzantines and Muslim Arabs have all settled here and for two hundred years a power struggle existed between the Spanish and Portuguese.
 Today as its economic importance has decreased its tourist industry has increased, some say due to its former notoreity.

-The town resembles the medina's maze of alleys leading to the kasbah and the old sultans' palace (now transformed into a museum).
+Away from the main streets a maze of alleys leads to the kasbah and the old sultans' palace (now transformed into a museum).
 A fabulous panoramic terrace can be reached from the marketplace in the kasbah.
 The Grand Socco Square holds the busiest market in Tangier.
-You can catch a glimpse of women from the Rif Mountains wearing their fouta, a hat with multi-coloured pompoms.
+Here you can catch a glimpse of women from the Rif Mountains wearing their fouta, a hat with multi-coloured pompoms.
 More stalls are set up in the Chejra foundouk, a magnificent caravanserai.
-St Andrew's church, with its minaret shaped steeple, is a link to the West.
+St Andrew's Church, with its minaret shaped steeple, is a link to the West.

 European Tangier starts at the Place de France where you can see the stylish Grand Café de Paris and the Café de France, authentic haunts of all artists.
-A hotel built in 1870 and situated at the foot of the medina on the port, put up the cream of the jet set in its time.
 You can continue along the coast to the Marshan quarter and the Mendoub Palace, once owned by the multi-millionaire Malcolm Forbes and where he held lavish parties overlooking the ocean.
-The terraces of the renowned Hafa café, open since 1921, offer you a magnificent view over the Strait of Gibraltar.
+The terraces of the renowned Hafa café, open since 1921, offer you a magnificent view over the Straits of Gibraltar.

 Paul Bowles, Paul Morand, Jean Genet, Mohammed Choukri, Samuel Beckett, Tennessee Williams, Henri Matisse ... all without exception have sat in the Grand Café de Paris and the Café de France, just opposite.
 Most, including Rita Hayworth and Winston Churchill, have stayed at the hotel favoured by Paul Bowles even though Edgar Degas and Pierre Loti seem to have preferred another.
-All crossed the threshold of the Colonnes bookshop on boulevard Pasteur where you can still find all the works of international writers with a Tangier soul.
+All crossed the threshold of the Colonnes bookshop on Boulevard Pasteur.
 Many ventured to the Tingis café or the Fuentès, meeting-place for intellectuals and journalists at that time, in the Petit Socco.
-None missed watching the sun set from the terrace of the Hafa café, a spot which continues to be visited by VIPs from the world over, from Sean Connery to the Rolling Stones.
+None missed watching the sunset from the terrace of the Hafa café, a spot which continues to be visited by VIPs from the world over, from Sean Connery to the Rolling Stones.
 You should leave the medina by the Grand Socco Square, a lively spot in the evening, and enter the new town.

 The new town is where you can enjoy a pleasant walk in the Mendoubia Park situated north of Grand Socco Square.
-A giant banyan tree and a dragon tree, alleged to be 800 years old, highlight the visit.
-Take rue de la Liberté, a shopping thoroughfare, to the Place de France which is the heart of the modern town.
+Highlights here include a giant banyan tree and a dragon tree, alleged to be 800 years old.
+Stroll along the Rue de la Liberté, a shopping thoroughfare, to the Place de France which is the heart of the modern town.
 There you will find the celebrated Grand Café de Paris and the El Minzah Hotel which were haunts of the famous names of arts and literature of the 19th and early 20th centuries.
-This spot is still very fashionable.
-You will have an amazing view of the medina and the port and bay of Tangier from Faro Square with its canons.
-The mythical Hafa café overlooks the Strait of Gibraltar from the top of the cliff.
-Plaza Toro no longer holds bull fights but clearly shows the influence of nearby Andalusia.
+From here you'll have an amazing view of the medina and the port and Bay of Tangier from Faro Square with its canons.
+The mythical Hafa café overlooks the Straits of Gibraltar from the top of the cliff.

 There are two headlands in Tangier you should visit to admire magnificent sunrises and sunsets; great occasions for peaceful and romantic walks.
 Cap Spartel - about 12km from Tangier, is ideal for admiring the sun setting on the Atlantic Ocean.
-On the way, you can stop to visit Hercules' Cave which, according to legend, is where this mythical Greek half-god rested after digging the Strait of Gibraltar [NB.
+On the way, you can stop to visit Hercules' Cave which, according to legend, is where this mythical Greek half-god rested after digging the Straits of Gibraltar [NB.
 The cave floods at high tide.]
 The entrance has the shape of an upside map of Africa.
-There is a restored Roman site just 500m away.
-It is the old town of Cotta where the ruins of its temple and the hot-baths remain.
-Cap Spartel is covered by cork oak, broom and eucalyptus.
+There is a restored Roman site just 500m away - the old town of Cotta where the ruins of its temple and the hot-baths remain.
 There is also a fine lighthouse built in 1865.